-In the unlikely event of a suspected data breach, we will follow our Data Breach Procedure.
+In the event of a suspected data breach, we will follow our Data Breach Procedure and where necessary report the breach to the ICO within 72 hours.

 20. Training

 All staff and governors are provided with data protection training as part of their induction process.